It’s Not the Market Slowing You Down

 Why it feels like progress has slowed

 If opportunity still exists, why does it feel harder to move?
 The answer is friction.
-This friction is rarely caused by property fundamentals.
-It is most often driven by finance.
+This friction is rarely driven by property fundamentals, but instead by changes in finance and lending conditions.

 As interest rates rise or remain elevated, lenders adjust how they assess borrowing capacity.
-Serviceability buffers increase.
-Income is treated more conservatively.
-Existing debt is scrutinised more closely.
+Serviceability buffers increase, income is treated more conservatively, and existing debt is scrutinised more closely.
+These changes often occur without any visible shift in an investor’s personal circumstances.

 This creates a subtle but important disconnect.
-The market continues to function, but the ability to participate becomes more constrained.
+The market continues to function, but the ability to participate becomes more constrained, making progress feel slower than it actually is.

 The real bottleneck